orcunziylan/Aspect-Based-Sentiment-Analysis/README.md

         - Takes the BERT output as input.
         - Applies an LSTM layer to capture sequential information.
         - Uses a linear layer to project the LSTM output to the number of classes for task A.
+        - Performs word-level classification.
     - **LSTM for Task B:**
         - Concatenates the BERT output with the predicted keyword positions from task A.
         - Processes this combined input through another LSTM layer.
         - Uses a linear layer and dropout for task B classification.
+        - Executes word-level classification, masking the output based on the keyword positions predicted in Task A.

 4. **Training:**
     - Trains the BERT model with PyTorch Lightning, efficiently handling multi-task learning.